prisma-labs/graphql-framework-experiment/docs/meta/spec-sheet.md

 - Integrated TypeScript
   - No install needed
   - Builtin dynamic tsconfig guide rails
-  - Nexus CLI honurs your tsconfig
+  - Nexus CLI honours your tsconfig
 - Simple dependency management
   - One dep
   - Add prisma, only one dep more